Make Your Own Natural Sunscreen

 For added protection against burning, you could also add some zinc oxide to the mixture if you are comfortable with it.

-Again, be aware that this type of natural sunscreen may not be as effective against burning as commercially available potions.
-But you know what goes into it.
+Again, be aware that this type of natural sunscreen will not last as long as commercially available potions.
+But you know what goes into it, and you’re protecting your health.

 Other Sun Protection Tips